 If you wanna travel around Australia on your own, then you should definitely consider Tasmania.
-Tasmania is the smallest state of Australia far down in the South.
+Tasmania is the smallest state of Australia far down in the South but is nonetheless an essential destination!
+The landscapes of the island are very different from the Australian Outback with hills, impenetrable forests and lakes… The island is also full of dream beaches with white sand and crystal clear waters.
 Read on to find out why solo traveling around Tasmania is a good idea!

 Endless streets, just a few tourist and you can spend the night far away from party hostels by just sleeping in your car, your van or a tent.
 So when you really want to be on your own in Tasmania it is not a problem…

 Even in Tasmania there are hostels and lots of backpackers that spend the night on popular campsites.
 So when you don’t want to be alone anymore it is no problem to find new friends to share some adventures with.

 There’s a small negative point when you’re solo traveling around Tasmania.
 You can’t just take pictures whenever you want because you have to drive.
 However, there are only a few cars on the streets, so sometimes you can just stop and take a picture.
 But careful, only do it when the road is clear.
 Besides there are lots of view points where you can just stop your car and take a nice picture.

 You can sing as loud as you want